 - 10.H.1.
-Before A Match or Between Games: Neither medical nor regular time-outs may be taken before a match starts.
+Before a Match or Between Games: Neither medical nor regular time-outs may be taken before a match starts.
 A match cannot begin until all players are present and the starting score is called.
-Time-out(s) may be used before the start of the second or third game in a two-out-of-three game match. - 10.H.2.
+Time-out(s) may be used before the start of the second and subsequent games in a multiple-game match. - 10.H.2.
 Extenuating Circumstances: The referee may call a referee time-out to address extenuating circumstances that may require an extended interruption of play. - 10.H.2.a.
 In the interest of safety, if the referee determines a potential medical situation exists, (for example, heat exhaustion, heat stroke, etc.) and the player is unable to or refuses to call a medical timeout, the referee is authorized to call a referee time-out and summon medical personnel or the Tournament Director.
 Referee requested medical time-outs will not be charged against the player.